yk-Zhao/WAIpred/README.md

 ### Download

-Download WAIpred_ENG.exe (English version) or WAIpred_CHN.exe (Chinese version) from the main branch.
-You will also need to download the models, temp, and train_data folders and place them in the same directory as the WAIpred executable file.
+Download `WAIpred_ENG.exe` (English version) or `WAIpred_CHN.exe` (Chinese version) from the main branch.
+You will also need to download the `models`, `temp`, and `train_data` folders and place them in the same directory as the WAIpred executable file.
 If you are using Windows 7, the WAIpred executable file may encounter errors.
-In this case, you can try installing the contents of the "windows7" folder to resolve the issue.
+In this case, you can try installing the contents of the `windows7` folder to resolve the issue.

 ### Tutorial
 WAIpred GUI: